Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 Duration: 2

 If you haven't already, register for a [Snowflake free 30-day trial](https://trial.snowflake.com).
-The rest of the sections in this lab assume you are using a new Snowfflake account created by registering for a trial.
+The rest of the sections in this lab assume you are using a new Snowflake account created by registering for a trial.

 The Snowflake edition (Standard, Enterprise, Business Critical, etc.) and cloud provider (AWS, Azure, GCP), and Region (US East, EU, etc.) you use for this lab do not matter.
 However, we suggest you select the region that is physically closest to you and Enterprise, our most popular offering, as your Snowflake edition.